oliverhaas/BerryBots/README.rst

   thus forces most target bots to orbit in a specific direction, then fires multiple torpedoes in the target bot's path.
 At least I'm hoping that this way different strategies will evolve and responses to those strategies, etc.
-- MAYBE: Change the weapon and energy system.
-I'm thinking about maybe adding another weapon (ion gun, bevaviour somewhere in-between torpedos and lasers) and have "shields" and "hull" instead of just energy.
-And maybe have so ressource system for weapon firing, e.g. firing a laser costs 3 ressource and ion gun costs 5, and ressource only replenishes 1 each tick.
-I'll have to see if it really improves the game or not...
-But as of now I think the damage and weapon part of the game needs a little bit more depth.
+- MAYBE: Change the weapon system.
+I'm thinking about either expanding lasers a bit or (less likely) adding another weapon (ion gun, bevaviour somewhere in-between torpedos and lasers).
+  There is still mainly no real depth to firing lasers, only angle, and maybe now a bit of power usage.
+  I'd like to have something similar to adjustable strength...
+But I'm not sure what the drawback should be.
+More power cost?
+Delayed firing (e.g. for each tick "charging" the laser one gets additional 20% damage, maybe angle has to be "locked" when charging is started)?
+I'm not sure yet.